sivasb1019/CodeClause_Projects/VoiceAssistant/README.md

 # Voice Assistant Project - "Sara"  🤖 👩

 ## Overview
-Sara is a voice-based assistant developed in Python, designed to understand and execute voice commands for various tasks.
-It utilizes speech recognition, text-to-speech conversion, web browsing, and API integration to provide assistance to users.
+* Sara is a voice-based assistant developed in Python, designed to understand and execute voice commands for various tasks.
+* It utilizes speech recognition, text-to-speech conversion, web browsing, and API integration to provide assistance to users.
+* Check out the demo video of the project [Click here](https://www.linkedin.com/posts/sivabalanv10_codeclause-internship-voiceassistant-activity-7135995069353918464-Jzeg?utm_source=share&utm_medium=member_android)

 ## Features
 - **Speech Recognition**: Converts spoken commands to text for interpretation.